แชร์ผ่าน

 4. Select Request withdraw.

-Cancelling an accepted multiparty private offer
+Cancel an accepted multiparty private offer

 Provide the following information:

-• The private offer ID
+• The private offer ID.

-• The customer billing account ID
+• The customer billing account ID.

 Payout and reporting on multiparty private offers

-The payout amount is based on the partner price you received and the customer adjustment % you applied to the product prices.
-For more information about marketplace payout process and policies, see Payout schedule and processes.
+The payout amount is based on the partner price that you received and the customer adjustment % you applied to the product prices.
+For more information about the marketplace payout process and policies, see Payout schedule and processes.

-• Payouts: Sales through multiparty private offers are in Earnings, specifically under earnings and reports.
+• Payouts: Sales through multiparty private offers are in Earnings, specifically under Earnings and Reports.

 Further reading